Azure/communication-ui-library/packages/communication-react/review/beta/communication-react.api.md

 }

 // @beta
-export interface RichTextSendBoxStrings extends SendBoxStrings {
+export interface RichTextSendBoxStrings extends RichTextStrings, SendBoxStrings {
+}

+// Warning: (ae-internal-missing-underscore) The name "RichTextStrings" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface RichTextStrings {
     boldTooltip: string;
     bulletListTooltip: string;
     decreaseIndentTooltip: string;